lbell24/lbell24.github.io/README.md

 # lbell24.github.io

-loading...

-Here to do something, not for something to do
+"Not here for something to do, here to do something"

+"Legs feed the wolf"

+"Greatness is a lot of small things done well"